Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Results

 To change the configuration of the lattice to one with some desired property (e.g. a desired stiffness), we minimise an objective-dependent cost function that measures how well the current configuration satisfies the desired property.
-In most cases, we express the cost function using the point coordinates obtained from the Totimorphic model.
-What is actually being optimised, however, are the parameters $\totcoord$ used to characterise the lattice; generally these parameters number far less than the physical lattice coordinates.
-By tracking intermediate configurations, we also get the trajectory through parameter space connecting the initial and the final lattice configuration -- which is a major benefit compared to previously employed methods \cite{chaudhary2021totimorphic}.
-In this work, we exclusively use automatic differentiation (i.e. gradient descent) as our optimisation algorithm of choice to guarantee scalability, but other techniques can be used as well.
-To demonstrate the introduced framework, we focus on use cases where effective properties of the lattice have to be optimised, i.e. global properties of the lattice structure\footnote{Typically, in these cases no specific target locations exist for individual lattice points.}.
-As a first proof of concept, we explore reconfigurable lattice structures with adjustable mechanical properties, namely the Poisson's ratio which characterises how a mechanical lattice responds when compressed\footnote{As shown in \cite{dold2023differentiable}, the exact same approach can be used to optimise stiffness as well, which is arguably simpler than optimising the Poisson's ratio.
-For this reason, we only focus on the Poisson's ratio in this work.}.
-As a second proof of concept, we demonstrate a deformable telescope mirror made from a Totimorphic lattice capable of continuously adjusting the location of its focal point.
+In most cases, we express the cost function using the physical coordinates obtained from the Totimorphic model.
+What is actually being optimised, however, are the parameters $\totcoord$ used to characterise the lattice.
+By tracking intermediate configurations, we obtain the trajectory through parameter space connecting the initial and the final lattice configuration.
+Each of these configurations is a valid Totimorphic lattice, meaning that the reconfiguration is achieved only through changes in the beam and lever angles (realised via joints), without ever deforming or damaging beams and levers.

+In this work, we exclusively use automatic differentiation (i.e. gradient descent) as our optimisation algorithm of choice to guarantee scalability and continuously connected trajectories.
+In other terms: for real-world prototypes, the control of the actuators (rotation in the joints) is given by the negative gradient of the cost function.